 Don’t Take Chances With a DUI Arrest.
 Contact Attorney Brian Gabriel

 DUI is a serious misdemeanor offense that could impact several areas of your life even after you’ve served your sentence.
 After serving jail time, performing community service, and attending an alcohol abuse program, your DUI will follow you for life.
 It could impact your ability to launch a successful career, and could hurt people’s perception of you personally, making it challenging to establish fulfilling relationships.

 Now is not the time to give a lawyer who is just starting out a chance in the hopes that you will pay less for your defense.
 In the end, you could wind up with thousands of dollars in fees and fines if you lose your case.
-Talk to a skilled DUI lawyer in West Palm Beach as soon as possible after your arrest.
+Talk to a skilled DUI lawyer in the West Palm Beach area as soon as possible after your arrest.